 It’s time to start pruning and cropping your meetings.

-The beginning and the end of a session are the two most critical moments.
+Now, as part of the guide to successful meetings, I want to focus on the importance of the beginning and the end of a session.
+Not only are the two most critical moments of a meeting, but they define how people collaborate.
 The opening sets the tone and focus.
 The closing makes sure the effort was worth it.

-One drives the team into action, the other captures that energy to create real impact.
+One drives the team into action, the other funnels the energy to create a real impact.

 Kicking-off a meeting is like starting a keynote — you need to grab people’s attention fast, or you’ll lose them forever.